 Abstract:

 Environmentally mediated transformations of ecological communities can influence ecosystem functioning.
-Coral reef fishes are hypothesized to be vulnerable to globally rising temperatures, but cascading effects of organismal tolerances on the assembly and functioning of reef fish communities are largely unknown.
-Here, we show that cryptobenthic reef fish assemblages on the world’s hottest reefs in the southern Arabian Gulf have half the species density and less than 25% the individual density compared to the thermally benign nearby Gulf of Oman, despite comparable benthic community composition and live coral cover.
+Coral reef fishes are hypothesized to be vulnerable to environmental extremes, but cascading effects of organismal tolerances on the assembly and functioning of reef fish communities are largely unknown.
+Here, we compare the world’s hottest, most extreme coral reefs in the southern Arabian Gulf to the environmentally benign nearby Gulf of Oman.
+We show that cryptobenthic reef fishes in the Arabian Gulf are half as diverse and less than 25% as abundant as in the Gulf of Oman, despite comparable benthic composition and live coral cover.
 Nevertheless, this pattern is not driven by intrinsic organismal temperature tolerances.
-Rather, impoverished body conditions of populations in the Arabian Gulf point toward an increased energetic costs of growth and homeostasis at higher temperatures, while intraspecific differences in the diversity and composition of ingested prey items between locations suggest that Arabian Gulf populations need to meet these energetic costs with a different and narrower set of prey resources.
-As such, the prevailing conditions in the southeastern Arabian Gulf may prohibit the persistence of many small-bodied ectotherms and, ultimately, cause the reduced production, transfer, and replenishment of biomass through cryptobenthic fish assemblages.
-Consequently, future reefs may lose a critical building block of their fast-paced dynamics, independent of live coral loss.
+Rather, impoverished body conditions of populations in the Arabian Gulf and intraspecific differences in the diversity and composition of ingested prey items between locations suggest that reefs in the Arabian Gulf represent an energetically challenging environment that prohibits the persistence of many small-bodied ectotherm species.
+In turn, this leads to reduced production, transfer, and replenishment of biomass through cryptobenthic fish assemblages.
+Our results suggest that reefs subject to extreme environmental conditions, as predicted for the end of the 21st century, may face disruptions to their fast-paced bottom-up dynamics, independent of live coral loss.

 Introduction: